andredms/blog/_posts/2020-12-19-bsides-algiers.md

 ![image](https://i.imgur.com/ztY0ANV.jpg)

 # What did I learn?
-1) There's always a simpler, or more automated way to filter network traffic.
+1) There's always a simpler or more automated way to filter network traffic.
 2) ICMP tunelling is super cool.
 3) Googling gets the job done.